 - government related identifiers, such as your licence number and class, Medicare number, state or national ID card number, passport number, and birth or marriage certificate number;

-- other data identifiable from scanned ID documents you provide, such as photographs of your face;
+- other information identifiable from scanned ID documents you provide, such as your organ donor status or photographs of your face;

-- biometric data, such as video footage or photographs of your face;
+- biometric information, such as templates we create from video footage or photographs of your face;

-- data obtained from fraud-prevention services and document verification services;
+- information obtained from fraud-prevention services and document verification services;

-- your device ID, device type, geo-location data, computer and connection data, IP address and standard web log data;
+- your device ID, device type, geo-location information, computer and connection information, IP address and standard web log information;

-- any additional data relating to you that you provide to us directly through our website or apps or indirectly through your use of our website or apps or online presence or through other websites or accounts from which you permit us to collect data;
+- any additional information relating to you that you provide to us directly through our website or apps or indirectly through your use of our website or apps or online presence or through other websites or accounts from which you permit us to collect information;

-- data you provide to us through client or customer surveys; and
+- information you provide to us through client or customer surveys; and

-We may collect these types of personal or sensitive data either directly from you, or from third parties.
-We may collect this data when you:
+We may collect these types of personal or sensitive information either directly from you, or from third parties.
+We may collect this information when you:

-- utilise one of our verification services through one of our apps or web-based platforms;
+- utilise one of our verification or authentication services through one of our apps or web-based platforms;

 - if you are a representative of one of our partners or clients, create an administrator account or otherwise use one of our apps or web-based platforms on behalf of one of our partners or clients;